 6. People may minimize your loss.

 After the death of a loved one, people often long for others to recognize and acknowledge their pain.
-The person who has died is important, loved and really mattered.
-So when someone minimizes your loss it feels as though they are undermining the person’s significance and taking away your right to feel pain.
+The person who has died is important and loved.
+So when someone minimizes your loss it feels like they are undermining the person's significance and taking away your right to feel pain.

 People minimize losses for a handful of reasons.
 Some may assume your loss isn't significant based on their belief that it is the expected, natural order for grandparents to die first.
 Some may make judgments based on their subjective experience that grandparents are distant, non-nuclear relatives.
 While some may realize how much pain you are in, but offer the wrong words of comfort.
 For example, maybe you've heard this one...

-This is something people love to say about grandparents, I guess because it’s often true.
-It’s not that helpful in grief, though, because being reminded of a person’s age does nothing to ease the pain caused by their absence in your life.
-There is never a point where you sit back and say – “I think we’ve spent enough time together.
-Yes, I have plenty of memories in my grandpa memory bank, so I’m okay with losing you now.”
+This is something people love to say about grandparents, I guess because it's often true.
+It's not that helpful in grief, though, because being reminded of a person's age does nothing to ease the pain caused by their absence.
+There is never a point where you sit back and say - "I think we've spent enough time together.
+Yes, I have plenty of memories in my grandpa memory bank, so I'm okay with losing you now."

 Just remember, your grief is a reflection of your unique relationship with your grandparent and your individual ability to cope with this loss.
 You, and only you know how much pain you are in and how this loss ought to be grieved.